SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Benchmark Goals and Design Requirements

 \textbf{Reproducibility and determinism.} Reproducibility is a central design requirement.
 Each task is anchored by an explicit visualization outcome that serves as the reference for evaluation.
 When supported by the underlying toolchain, additional artifacts, such as visualization states or scripts, may be recorded to facilitate reproducibility.
-This enables deterministic re-runs, systematic comparison across agents, and post-hoc inspection of failures.
+This enables deterministic re-runs, systematic comparisons across agents, and post hoc inspection of failures.
 Where full determinism is infeasible due to stochastic model behavior, repeated trials and consistency measures are incorporated to quantify variability and robustness.

 \textbf{Extensibility and growth.} SciVisAgentBench is designed as a living benchmark.
-Its modular task specifications, evaluator interfaces, and agent abstractions enable adding new datasets, tasks, tools, and evaluation metrics without restructuring the benchmark, while also facilitating straightforward evaluation of newly developed agents.
+Its modular task specifications, evaluator interfaces, and agent abstractions enable the addition of new datasets, tasks, tools, and evaluation metrics without restructuring the benchmark, and facilitate straightforward evaluation of newly developed agents.

 Extensibility is enabled by an established contribution pipeline supported by a public project website and structured submission templates.
 These resources guide domain experts in developing cases across diverse areas, including volume, flow, molecular, bioimage, and topological data analysis.
 Expert-contributed cases are hosted through a public Hugging Face repository to facilitate versioning, access, and reproducibility.
 In parallel, we actively coordinate with collaborators across national laboratories and universities through recurring meetings that support case development and benchmark expansion.